Katiebird Bakes

 Print Recipe Pin Recipe

-Soft, perfectly pumpkin spiced, and somehow gluten-free and vegan, these healthy pumpkin oatmeal cookies are ideal any time of day.
+Soft, perfectly pumpkin spiced, and gluten-free using only oats and oat flour, these vegan pumpkin oatmeal cookies are ideal any time of day.
 Maple glaze optional!

 Course: Breakfast, Dessert